About credit scores

 Our credit data is retrieved and stored by Dun & Bradstreet.
 All data is secured via best-in-market security systems.
 It’s encrypted at rest and in transport.
 We’re super vigilant about security and authentication – we know you take it seriously, and we do too.

 No. When you log into Credit Simple you’re asked to identify yourself through information not everyone would know, e.g. a series of questions that only you will know the answers to, such as past addresses and your driver’s licence number.
-We’ve worked with a number of government agencies such as The New Zealand Transport Agency and the Office of the Privacy Commissioner to develop this process so it’s secure and straightforward.

 This is called identity theft, and it’s illegal.
 In order to see someone’s credit score, you would need key information such as full name, date of birth, current and previous addresses, plus you’ll need to have access to their ID.
 If you have that information about someone, that person is probably your partner or a family member.
 Remember that it’s best to keep your ID secure, as identity theft is a very real risk.